Lisa Tobias, St. Peter Prince of the Apostle School, San Antonio, TX

 Marshall was selected among a small group of high school science educators to be trained as a College Board Professional Development Consultant in April 2013.
 He was trained in Chicago and has presented professional development events for the New York Stem Initiative, Texas Gear Up, Oklahoma Department of Education, AP New Mexico, and the Los Angeles Unified School District, along with several events in Arkansas since then.
 He finds the move to a framework driven and inquiry-based curriculum in the AP sciences most exciting and enjoys helping teachers transition to this new direction of AP Science education.

-Course Description: The 2016 AP Biology APSI will acquaint teachers with the four Big Ideas found in the AP Biology curriculum framework.
-Participants will take an in-depth look at the AP Biology curriculum framework and how it is organized into Big Ideas, Enduring Understandings, Essential Knowledge statements, Learning Objectives, and Science Practices.
-Each day will address a Big Idea found in the curriculum framework.
-Each day will also include an AP Strategy session designed to enhance an AP Biology learning environment by moving from teacher to student-centered instruction.
-AP Concepts will also be offered in a daily session to help teachers assist students toward skills needed in an AP Biology class.
-Select AP Biology labs that correlate to each Big Idea will be included.
+Course Description: The 2017 Pre-AP Biology APSI will acquaint teachers with Pre-AP science practices and their correlation to national and local content standards.
+Participants will take an in-depth look at national and local content standards and how they are organized.
+Additionally, correlation will be made between national and local content standards and the AP Biology Curriculum Framework to identify “crosswalks” for the teacher to move toward enhancing current curriculum.
+Each of the four days will address a different standard.
+Each day will also include a Pre-AP Strategy session designed to enhance a Pre-AP Biology learning environment by moving from teacher to student-centered instruction.
+Pre-AP Concepts will also be offered in a daily session to help teachers assist students toward skills needed in an AP science class.
+Select inquiry labs that correlate to national and local standards will be included.
 Additionally, inquiry investigation will be performed to help the teacher move from guided to more open-inquiry labs for their students.
-Participants are asked to bring their current AP Biology textbook, a calculator, personal protective equipment for laboratory activities, and a laptop computer if available.
-Through practice, sharing of ideas, discussions, and modeling, it is the intention that participants will become more skilled in instructing their students to become more successful in achieving the skills necessary in the AP Biology program of study.
+Exam strategies will also be included to help the teacher assist their students toward success by using various test taking practices for future standardized testing including AP exams.
+Participants are asked to bring their current Pre-AP Biology textbook, a calculator, personal protective equipment for laboratory activities, and a laptop computer if available.
+Through practice, sharing of ideas, discussions, and modeling, it is the intention that participants will become more skilled in instructing their students to become more successful in achieving the skills to be successful in the Pre-AP and AP Biology programs of study.

 Pat Mote taught biology at the high school level for over thirty years serving as department chair for many of these years.
 She was also an adjunct instructor at the college level for 16 of these years.
 She holds degrees in Microbiology, Genetics, and Science Education from the University of Georgia.
 For over twenty-five years she taught AP Biology.
 She continues to serve as a consultant for The College Board conducting one-day workshops and summer institutes at various schools and universities all over the country, presenting AP sessions at NABT, and mentoring new consultants for The College Board.